raspberrypilearning/cd-sebento-htmlcss-2/en/step_11.md

 + Can you guess what will happen?

-+ Move the cursor over the picture to find out!
++ Now shout "Roll over!" as you move the cursor over the picture!

 --- challenge ---